Learn how one couple came together to pay off $400k of debt, become financially free, and give over $1 million!

 Giving has always been a really important part of our journey and just something that has always been done in our heart and how it's been the big motivator for us to actually try to earn more.
 It's been that.
 And within that, even though we had that kind of desire, We still have the desire to spend too much money on ourselves and to whatever.
 Like, so both of those desires are there.
 They kind of fight against each other.

 One of the things that we began doing that has helped this a lot, was we at age 31, we began giving basically giving our age.
 So we've been given a 31% at age 30, one of an increase in that a 1% every year when we turn we're the same age, you know?

 That has been so great for us because it's forced us to grow in the direction that we want to grow.
 Our giving is automatically growing.
 Presumably our income will hopefully continue going up as well.
 And and it just puts us in a position where we're doing the thing kind of automatically, that is most important to us.

 We found that to be really, really helpful to kind of handle tension of not getting too hung up on whatever the financial goal is at the moment and keeping first things first, you know what I mean?

 Support the Podcast!

 Thank you so much for listening to the podcast!
 If you enjoyed this episode and found it helpful, here are some ways to support it.

 - Spread the word!
-If you enjoyed this episode and think it can help a buddy get on the path to dumping debt and become financially free, please share.
+If you enjoyed this episode and think it can help a buddy get on the path to dumping debt and becoming financially free, please share.

 - Leave a review.
 Honest feedback and reviews make a big difference and gets the word out about the podcast.
-Leave your rating and review on Apple Podcasts.
+Leave your review on Apple, Spotify, or Audible.